NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 Note that we do not log IP addresses or other accessing information, but if you have concerns on this, you could use a [Tor Browser](https://www.torproject.org/download/) to access our demo website.

+While it is possible to create your own copy of our Jupyter Notebook, we recommend to use the configured server as it is non-trivial to configure the Notebook locally within a docker container.

 # Step-by-Step Instructions <br id = "docker">

 ## ★ Main Results <span id = "bug-list">